parnic/node-screenlogic/README.md

 * `spaDelay` - byte
 * `cleanerDelay` - byte
 * `airTemp` - integer representing the current temperature (check controller config to see if it's in celsius or fahrenheit)
-* `currentTemp` - array of size 0-2 indicating current temperature of each body as an integer (spa/pool) (check controller config to see if it's in celsius or fahrenheit)
+* `currentTemp` - array of size 0-2 indicating current temperature of each body as an integer (pool: 0, spa: 1) (check controller config to see if it's in celsius or fahrenheit)
-* `heatStatus` - array of size 0-2 indicating whether heat is active or not for each body as an integer (spa/pool)
+* `heatStatus` - array of size 0-2 indicating whether heat is active or not for each body as an integer (pool: 0, spa: 1)
-* `setPoint` - array of size 0-2 holding the heating set point for each body as an integer (spa/pool) (check controller config to see if it's in celsius or fahrenheit)
+* `setPoint` - array of size 0-2 holding the heating set point for each body as an integer (pool: 0, spa: 1) (check controller config to see if it's in celsius or fahrenheit)
-* `coolSetPoint` - array of size 0-2 holding the cooling set point for each body as an integer (spa/pool) (check controller config to see if it's in celsius or fahrenheit)
+* `coolSetPoint` - array of size 0-2 holding the cooling set point for each body as an integer (pool: 0, spa: 1) (check controller config to see if it's in celsius or fahrenheit)
-* `heatMode` - array of size 0-2 indicating whether heating is enabled or not for each body as an integer (spa/pool)
+* `heatMode` - array of size 0-2 indicating whether heating is enabled or not for each body as an integer (pool: 0, spa: 1)
 * `circuitArray` - array holding all circuits in the system
   * `id` - integer representing the circuit's ID (spa is 500, pool is 505)
   * `state` - integer indicating whether the circuit is on or not (0/1)